netdata/netdata/docs/guides/monitor/anomaly-detection.md

 [Restart the Agent](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata` to start up the anomalies collector.
-By default, the model training process runs every 30 minutes, and uses the previous 4 hours of metrics to establish a baseline for health and performance across the default charts to include.
+By default, the model training process runs every 30 minutes, and uses the previous 4 hours of metrics to establish a baseline for health and performance across the default included charts.

 ## Configure the anomalies collector